Riga Stradiņš University: Students and teaching

 RSU has a student teacher ratio of 1:10.
-The total number of students is approximately 10,000, while the total number of RSU employees stands at around 1,800, with 370 academic staff members.
+The total number of students for 2024 stands on 12007, while the total number of RSU employees stands at around 1,800, with 370 academic staff members.
 The language of instruction at RSU is primarily Latvian, however an increasing number of faculties and departments additionally offer programmes in English for international students studying Medicine, Dentistry, Pharmacy, Nursing, Physiotherapy, Public Health, Health Management, International Business and Start-up Entrepreneurship and International Governance and Diplomacy, etc. One third of all international students in Latvia study at RSU and currently international students constitute more than 27% of the student body of the university.
 In 2022 In 2022 out of 2620 international students 30% came from Germany, 26% from Sweden, 12,5% from Finland and 7% from Norway 4.5% from Italy, 2.4% form India, 2.2% from Portugal, and 2.2% from Israel.
 In the same year, 88% of foreign students studied in the Faculty of Medicine and 11% in the Faculty of Dentistry.
 Even though 87% of international students are from the EU/EEA countries, RSU students represent 70 different countries creating an active multicultural study and social environment at RSU.
 In the same year, 87.6% of international students studied in the Faculty of Medicine and 11.2% in the Faculty of Dentistry.[3]
 RSU has also developed partnerships with more than 150 Erasmus+ partner universities and welcomes international exchange students form different countries every semester.

-The Riga Stradiņš University is ranked in the top 801 universities in the world by QS World Ranking. and the RSU’s Study Centre at Rīga East Clinical University Hospital.
-Moreover, besides RSU having close affiliation with leading hospitals in Riga and regions of Latvia, RSU offers its international students internships at partner hospitals in Germany, Italy and Israel.